Updated March 14, 2026 · By Jake Embers

 Can I brine the chicken first?

 Absolutely.
-A simple salt water brine for 4-8 hours will give you even juicier meat.
-Use 1/4 cup salt per quart of water.
-Just remember to pat it extra dry after brining and reduce the salt in your dry rub accordingly.
+A simple salt water brine (1/4 cup salt per quart of water) for 4-8 hours makes the meat even juicier.
+Just pat it extra dry after brining and reduce the salt in your rub.

 What if my chicken is cooking too fast?

-If you're hitting 165°F before the 1.5 hour mark, your grill is running hot.
+Your grill is running hot.
 Lower the temperature to 250°F and check your thermometer calibration.
-Fast cooking isn't necessarily bad, but you want enough time for smoke absorption.
+Fast cooking isn't bad, but you need time for smoke absorption.